top of page

 Mixed-age groups come together to share accomplishments, reflect on progress, and support one another as a team.

-Everyone contributes to caring for the studio and keeping it organized.
+Everyone contributes to caring for the studio and keeping it cleaned and organized.

 Reflection time to share wins, lessons learned, and set intentions for tomorrow.